Tangible: Crafting the Future on the 50th Anniversary of the Craft Council of Newfoundland and Labrador

 Artists: Michael Flaherty, Barb Hunt, John Lundrigan, Urve Manuel, Inez Shiwak

-For 50 years, the Craft Council of Newfoundland and Labrador has been committed to the sharing and appreciation of crafts.
-It has bolstered the vibrant crafts community in this province by exhibiting and supporting more than a thousand craftspeople, encouraging innovation and preservation of traditional craft techniques.
+For 50 years, the Craft Council of Newfoundland and Labrador has been committed to the sharing and appreciation of craft.
+It has bolstered the vibrant craft community in this province by exhibiting and supporting more than a thousand craftspeople, encouraging innovation and preservation of traditional craft techniques.

 This exhibition highlights five artists who work with materials in an evocative and conceptual manner: Barb Hunt, Michael Flaherty, John Lundrigan, Urve Manuel and Inez Shiwak.
 Newly-created work and large-scale craft installations create a sensory space that shows how contemporary craft can communicate not only process but emotions.
 The exhibition promotes how raw materials can be worked with to tell complex stories involving grief, wonder, rural life and tradition.

 This exhibition is one of two displayed concurrently—the other at the Craft Council of NL Gallery (155 Water Street, St. John’s, NL)—marking the fundamental role that the Council and its craftspeople play in this province.
 Acting in conversation, these exhibitions connect past and present in order to find a potential roadmap for the future.